MicrosoftDocs/learn/learn-pr/azure/design-health-model-mission-critical-workload/includes/2-what-is-health-modeling.md

 ## How to get started

-The process of modeling health is a top-down design activity, based on deep understanding of the system and its expected performance.
-It starts with defining all user flows and mapping dependencies between functional and logical components, thereby implicitly mapping dependencies between Azure resources.
+To do the health modeling exercise, you must have a deep understanding of the system and its expected performance.
+Start by defining all user flows and mapping dependencies between functional and logical components.
+Also map out the dependencies between Azure resources.